Narcolapser/uPortal-web-components/docs/en/developer/create-web-component/VUE.md

 # clone the repository if you haven't already
 git clone https://github.com/uPortal-contrib/uPortal-web-components

+# You will need node to use npm.
+If you do not have node installed you can find
+# instructions for installing node here: https://github.com/creationix/nvm

 # install vue cli if you haven't already
 npm install --global @vue/cli